Beam-Impact/beam-salesforce-cartridge/README.md

 5. **Add a Textbox Component Above the Community Impact Widget That States:**

     ```jsx
-    <h3>The [INSERT NAME HERE]'s Impact</h3>
+    <h3>The [YOUR BRAND NAME HERE]'s Impact</h3>
     <p>
-        1% of every [INSERT NAME HERE] purchase is donated to a nonprofit of
+        1% of every [YOUR BRAND NAME HERE] purchase is donated to a nonprofit of
         your choice.
-Check out the impact the [INSERT NAME HERE] community is
+Check out the impact the [YOUR BRAND NAME HERE] community is
         making below.
     </p>
     ```